 Concerns of stakeholders and Government agencies

-- Major siltation problems (mid-2000's) at this rapidly recovering lake inspite of all the commitments made by the regulatory agencies
+- Major siltation problems during the mid-2000's at the rapidly recovering Russell Lake inspite of all the commitments made by regulators

 - Developer told to prevent lake run-off, Chronicle Herald; July 18, 2006

 - "I wouldn’t want to swim in that", Chronicle Herald; July 15, 2006